trombik/esphome-component-ds1302/README.md

 ## Notes

-With `esphome` version 2022.9.1 as of this writing, `esphome compile` fails.
+With `esphome` version 2022.9.1 as of this writing, `esphome compile` fails when the MCU is `esp8266`.
 See a workaround at
 [Issue #3348](https://github.com/esphome/issues/issues/3348).